Pollock's homer sends Dodgers to 5-3 win over Padres in 16 – KION546

 AP Sports Writer

-SAN DIEGO (AP) — AJ Pollock led off the 16th inning with a two-run homer and the streaking Los Angeles Dodgers beat the struggling San Diego Padres 5-3 in by far the longest major league game since pandemic rules were implemented last year.
-No game had lasted longer than 13 innings since MLB began putting an automatic runner on second base to start extra innings during the shortened 2020 season.
-This one started Wednesday night, ended at 12:59 a.m.
-Thursday and took 5 hours, 49 minutes.
-Pollock’s 16th homer came off rookie reliever Daniel Camarena, the ninth Padres pitcher.
-The Dodgers used 10, including winner Corey Knebel and Shane Greene, who got his first save.
+SAN DIEGO (AP) — AJ Pollock led off the 16th inning with a two-run homer and the streaking Los Angeles Dodgers beat the struggling San Diego Padres 5-3 in the longest game since baseball adopted the rule of putting a runner on second base to start extra innings during the pandemic-shortened 2020 season.
+The previous longest game with the new rule was 13 games, done six times.
+Pollock’s 16th homer came off rookie reliever Daniel Camarena (0-1), the ninth Padres pitcher.
+The Dodgers used 10 pitchers, including winner Corey Knebel and Shane Greene, who got the save.